ChiccoDorato/RayCharles/README.md

 **Package manger.** Details about DUB installation are provided on [DUB github page](https://github.com/dlang/dub#Installation) - latest version is the best choice.
 Be aware that upgrades via package management system may install a newer version than the [last release](https://github.com/dlang/dub/releases) and that most of the times it should not alarm.

 ## Usage
 This command-line interface implements two functionalities: `render` generates a photorealistic image for a scene given in input as a txt, while `pfm2png` allows to convert a pfm file into a png one.

 Moreover, a dedicated script allows to render a scene with different angles and create animations.
+This function uses the ldc2 compiler: if you feel confident read below to know how to select the compiler and modify properly the script RayCharles.sh.

 **Render.** In order to use the ray tracer open the shell, enter the unzipped directory and build and run through